orionstein/angular-rest-helper-service/README.md

 # angular-rest-helper-service

+#### What is it?
-###Rest helper for Angular, to help work with Express and :notated APIs in a more sensible way
+angular-rest-helper-service is a Rest helper for Angular, to help work with Express and :notated APIs in a more sensible way.
+It allows you to store and format your endpoints as they appear in backend route definitions, and populate the route params with JSON.

+#### Configuration
-Include angular-rest-helper-service/dist/angular-rest-helper.js or angular-rest-helper.min.js
+Include
+**bower_components/angular-rest-helper-service/dist/angular-rest-helper.min.js**

-Include angularRestHelper module on Angular App load, and call APIService to make calls.
+Include **angularRestHelper** module in your Angular App, and inject APIService to make calls.

-Call APIServiceProvider in app config, and set
+Call **APIServiceProvider** in app config, and set
 ```
 APIServiceProvider.apiUrl = 'https://APIBASEURL';
 ```